mbentley124/cse341_project/README.txt

 Modified checking/savings account from the ER diagram.
 Moved minimum balance/penalty to checking account where it belongs.

 At any time in an interface you can type back or quit to go back within the interface or quit the interface.
-If you type back after deciding to take out another loan/card purchase it will take you back to the input typically before that one.
-This is intended since you can't go back from the expected back input (deciding to take out a new loan/card purchase) as that would require undoing previously agreed upon loans/purchases in the database.
+Going back in an interface immediately after deciding to takeout another loan/purchase/account transaction will take you back to the input that came before your first time with that input prompt.

 # Deposit/Withdrawal Interface (Interface 2)